 It means that the player needs to be enrolled and attending a public or private institution, or legally home-schooled in order to play.
 We are not accepting non-students that are age eligible.
 Once a player is assigned to a team we will prepare the paperwork that the school will sign off on because the registrar will need to have authorized signatures on file for the player to participate in the program and regional play-offs.

-$35.00 Players & Goalies; The $35 tryout fee becomes non-refundable after checking in and receiving your tryout jersey; This also does not discount Registration, Ice Time, or Tournaments fees.
-The $35 fee is due in full at the time of receiving the players tryout jersey.
+$TBD$ Players & Goalies; The tryout fee helps offset the expense of running tryouts.
+It becomes non-refundable after checking in and receiving your tryout jersey; This also does not discount Registration, Ice Time, or Tournaments fees.
+The fee is due in full at the time of receiving the players tryout jersey.

 Q: When is the Season's Registration Fee Due?

 The Season's registration fee will be due before the first practice after team assignments are completed.
 The player will not be able to participate and skate if this is not paid, and will still be required to attend in full uniform on the bench.

 Q: We are coming from another association, are they responsible for any fees?